 Thus the artwork would have failed in its most immediate duty: getting kids to take a second look at the game.
 Upon The Guardian Legend’s release, store shelves were thick with NES games, and though older customers might check out the back of a box, younger brats would seldom waste time investigating something with a dull and unfamiliar cover, for there were Batman, Duck Tales, and Mega Man games to be found.
 It’s hard to imagine many children bounding up to their parents with The Guardian Legend boxes in hand, shrieking “Mom!
 Dad!
 You’ve gotta buy this game!
 It’s about an angry alien’s forehead!”

-On the other hand, the European release of The Guardian Legend (mit paBwort funktion!) put Alyssa front and center, albeit in a form that would seem more at home in Fritz Lang’s Metropolis than in Compile’s shooter.
+On the other hand, the European release of The Guardian Legend (mit paBwort funktion!) put the heroine front and center, albeit in a form that would seem more at home in Fritz Lang's Metropolis than in Compile's shooter.

 It’s not quite what you'll see in the game, but studies have shown that, most of the time, consumers both young and old prefer robot women to the fretful stares of androgynous lizard folk.

-The cover of The Guardian Legend's Japanese edition (known as Guardic Gaiden and loosely translated as "The Legend of Goardic" on the box) steps further into mechanical-fetish territory by envisioning Alyssa ( “Miria” in Japan) as a melancholic, gray-blue heroine surrounded by a collection of wires that H.R.
+The cover of The Guardian Legend's Japanese edition (known as Guardic Gaiden and loosely translated as "The Legend of Goardic" on the box) steps further into mechanical-fetish territory, as artist Naoyuki Kato envisions the main character (known as “Miria” in Japan) as a melancholic, gray-blue heroine surrounded by a collection of wires that H.R.
 Giger might have draw on his milder days.

-Artistically speaking, it’s the best of the three covers, if a bit vague and lacking in action.
-Besides, Alyssa’s the happy type, not some brooding waif from an old issue of Heavy Metal.
+Artistically speaking, it's the best of the three covers.
+Then again, Miria's the cheerful type, not some brooding waif from an old issue of Heavy Metal.